Mining Supervisor S123 (formerly G189 or MSSS).

 Candidates should ideally already have recent experience working in resources and hold the worker level mining induction (i.e. Standard 11 Mining General Safety Induction).

 Online / Distance Learning Course – Participants should have access to a suitable computer/internet/printer and sufficient internet skills for the online option.
 Students should also be allocated sufficient time and resources to complete the course content and have current access to a resources workplace and have access to a Justice of the Peace or Commissioner of Declarations where Statutory Declarations are required to be submitted.
 Participants must also provide photographic identification (i.e. driver’s licence, passport).
+On-line courses and off-campus assessments will require students to complete a declaration that they completed the assessment themselves.

 Assessments and Awards